ShaliniRager/PizzaOrders/README.md

-# PizzaOrders
+#Python Coding
-Pizza orders are in queue
+a)Pizza orders are in queue
 Need to segregate the meat pizzas from Veg Pizza
 Veg is determined by +
 Meat is determined by -